 This graph isolates new or almost new single family homes that have sold for each of the past ten years.
-We have seen a steady decline in the number of new construction single family homes selling since 2005, but of note, except for in the first three months of 2010, the median price per square foot of these homes has not shifted as much as we might otherwise expect.
+We have seen a steady decline in the number of new construction single family homes selling since 2005, but the median price per square foot of these homes has not shifted as much as we might otherwise expect.
 This metric includes houses with significant variation in their characteristics (basement, garage, lot size), thus this price per square foot metric can only be so helpful in assessing a potential building cost for a new home.
 Please note the very, very low number of new home sales thus far in 2010.
-Harrisonburg & Rockingham County Days on Market Analysis Residential Listings Sold Nov '09 - Apr '10
+Harrisonburg & Rockingham County Days on Market Analysis Residential Listings Sold Dec '09 - May '10

-Average Days On Market: 186
+Average Days On Market: 190

-We are continuing to find that a remarkable 65% of the homes that are selling do so within six months of coming onto the market.
-This, of course, does not factor in the many homes that languish on the market and do not sell -- leading to a higher average days on market statistic.
-Given that it typically takes 45 - 60 days to move
+We are continuing to find that a remarkable 63% of the homes that are selling do so within six months of coming onto the market.
+This, of course, does not factor in the many homes that languish on the market and do not sell.
+Given that it typically takes 45 - 60 days to move from a ratified contract to the closing table, it is quite

-from a ratified contract to the closing table, it is quite extraordinary that a full 31% of home sales in the past six months have taken place within 3 months of the date when those properties came on the market.
+extraordinary that a full 33% of home sales in the past six months have taken place within three months of the date when those properties came on the market.
 This means that they were likely under contract within the first 45 days of being listed.

 Days on Market Analysis by Price Range

-November 2009 - April 2010
+December 2009 - May 2010

 The time that it takes to sell a home in today's market varies quite significantly based on the price range of the home in question.
-For example, a full 36% of homes that sold for less than \$200,000 sold in the first 90 days of being on the market, while only 9% of homes above \$400,000 were able to sell in that same time period.
-On the other end of the spectrum, only 8% of homes that sold for less than \$200,000 took more than a year to sell, but a full 35% of homes priced between \$300,000 and \$400,000 took over a year to sell.
-The average days on market for homes over \$400k (278 days) is drastically higher than that of homes under \$200,000 (166 days).
+For example, a full 37% of homes that sold for less than \$200,000 sold in the first 90 days of being on the market, while only 11% of homes above \$400,000 were able to sell in that same time period.
+The average days on market for homes over \$400k (275 days) is also drastically higher than that of homes under \$200,000 (177 days).
+Inventory (oversupply) and sales volume in each of these price ranges contributes directly to the variation in length of time on the marke.t